Moriarty the Patriot Volume Two expands on the story that was presented in the first volume of the series.

 After this meeting, Albert summons William to London.
 William is accompanied by Louis and Sebastian Moran.
 When they get to London, William is kidnapped, which triggers a mission for Albert to launch a rescue mission.
 But as we learn in this chapter, this entire situation was set up by William because he had figured out who was behind the opium scheme.
 This chapter reminded me that the opium was actually found in the previous volume of the series, when he was investigating the disappearance of his student, Dudley Bale.
 I was glad to see that the final chapter of Volume One ended up being an important story for the series.
 I have to admit, when I finished Volume One, I thought that it was just a chapter to help establish William’s character.
 But when Albert rescues William, this also allows him to “coincidentally” find the evidence needed for the opium case.
 And thanks to this, Albert is retired from the British Army and is now leading the Army Intelligence branch’s nonexistent sixth division, MI6.

 With the next chapter, we see that William announces that in order to help bring about changes in Engliand’s current system, he and his brothers will “push London into the depths of hell and turn it into a city of crime.”
 And how does William plan to accomplish this?
 By having the people of London witness many crimes and deaths planned out by him.
-While Volume One saw that William was willing to go to extraordinary lengths to bring about change, such as the murder of most of his adoptive family.
-But to now see that he’s willing to expand his scope to a much wider range, it’s become harder to truly see him as the protagonist of this story.
+While Volume One saw that William was willing to go to extraordinary lengths to bring about change, such as the murder of most of his adoptive family… but to now see that he’s willing to expand his scope to a much wider range, it’s become harder to truly see him as the protagonist of this story.
 He’s the main character, yes, but he’s not really a protagonist.
-While Volume One tried hard to paint William’s actions to “humanize” William’s actions, this volume has to admit that no, William doesn’t have as noble of a cause as the first volume wanted the reader to believe.
+While Volume One tried hard to “humanize” William and his actions, this volume has to admit that no, William doesn’t have as noble of a cause as the first volume wanted the reader to believe.

 Most of Volume Two takes place aboard a ship called the Noahtic.
 This name seems to be a reference to the Titanic, especially since this ship also leaves from Southampton.
 However, there are no icebergs or sinking involved with the storyline that takes place aboard the ship.
 Instead, William is there to orchestrate a murder and a crime involving a noble named Count Blitz Enders.
 Enders is definitely a prime example of the kind of snooty aristocracy that William and his brothers abhor.
 While he makes William look like more of a “good guy,” this doesn’t negate the fact that William is an evil man.